The following topics are discussed on this page:

 - LPG requires constant work with the supplier to maintain gas supply

-- Usually a high set-up cost than electricity.
+- Usually a higher set-up cost than electricity.

 Electricity Hot Water System